USDA vs. FHA: Which Loan Is Better? | 2025

 The USDA loan program is meant to make homeownership more accessible in lower-income rural areas.
 Only certain locations qualify, and you have to be within income limits to apply.

 The FHA loan program is more widely available.
 Buyers can apply in any part of the country, and there are no income restrictions to qualify.
-But where the FHA program really stands out is its lenient credit score requirements.
+But what sets the FHA program apart in a USDA vs FHA comparison is its lenient credit score requirements.
 Home buyers can apply with a FICO score of just 580 and 3.5% down.
 For this reason, FHA loans are usually recommended for borrowers with credit scores too low to qualify for a standard conforming mortgage loan.

 USDA vs FHA: Eligibility